-- Alternative SP4.1: Do not seek an ultra low emissions zone at Euston - Alternative SP4.2: Do not specify energy centre locations/ local energy network potential - 15.2.16 Alternative SP4.1 (Do not seek an ultra low emissions zone at Euston) would be likely to have a range of significant negative impacts.
+- 15.2.18 Alternative SP4.2 (Do not seek an ultra low emissions zone at Euston) would be likely to have a range of significant negative impacts.
 This approach would mean that additional transport movements and growth would take place without the measures necessary to mitigate the emissions generated, including in relation to noise and air quality.
 This would also impact on health, in an area that already suffers from comparatively poor health levels.
 This approach would also fail to take advantage of the potential to promote the use of non-renewable resources and energy efficient design.
 This approach could also affect the potential for housing on sites where current emissions would render sites unsuitable, and would fail to take advantage of the opportunity to enhance biodiversity and the public realm through the creation of a cleaner environment.
-This option could generate positive economic impacts by reducing burdens on transport providers and developers, but could also generate negative impacts by failing to improve the attractiveness and quality of environment in the area. - 15.2.17 Alternative SP4.2 (Do not specify energy centre locations/ local energy network potential) would be likely to have a significant negative impacts when

-- considered against the need to make efficient use of energy, and may reduce the potential for renewable energy generation, depending on advancements in fuel technology for local energy networks in the next few years.
-In failing to provide for this highly efficient form of energy, it may also fail to address fuel poverty, and would not allow for the most efficient possible use of energy infrastructure. - 15.2.18 It is unclear whether this option would have negative impacts on housing and economic growth.
+This option could generate positive economic impacts by reducing burdens on transport providers and developers, but could also generate negative impacts by failing to improve the attractiveness and quality of environment in the area. - 15.2.19 Alternative SP4.3 (Do not specify energy centre locations/ local energy network potential) would be likely to have a significant negative impacts when considered against the need to make efficient use of energy, and may reduce the potential for renewable energy generation, depending on advancements in fuel technology for local energy networks in the next few years.
+In failing to provide for this highly efficient form of energy, it may also fail to address fuel poverty, and would not allow for the most efficient possible use of energy infrastructure. - 15.2.20 It is unclear whether this option would have negative impacts on housing and economic growth.
 Although this option could fail to help support the delivery of housing and jobs as it would not enable the provision of efficient supporting infrastructure, it may help deliverability by reducing requirements on development.
-Alternative wording to the preferred option to ensure that contributions towards a local energy network should be provided where viable would remove enable development to remain viable whilst still delivering efficient energy provision. - 15.2.19 Local energy networks can raise air quality (and therefore health) issues, and alternative 3 would remove this impact.
+Alternative wording to the preferred option to ensure that contributions towards a local energy network should be provided where viable would remove enable development to remain viable whilst still delivering efficient energy provision. - 15.2.21 Local energy networks can raise air quality (and therefore health) issues, and alternative 3 would remove this impact.
 The preferred option could therefore ensure that any local energy network is designed, fuelled and managed in a way that does not cause harm in relation to air quality.